hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 - OS X (macOS)
 - Android 4.x and newer (using the strongSwan VPN client)
 - iOS (iPhone/iPad)

+After following this guide, you will be able to connect to the VPN using IKEv2 in addition to the existing [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes.

 ## Using helper scripts